dgroch/dgroch.github.io/_summaries/2019-10-27-Positioning.md

 One roadway to success is to look at what your competitors are doing and then subtract the poetry or creativity which has become a barrier to getting the message into the mind.
 Witha  purified and simplified message, you can then penetrate the prospect's mind.

-**Examples**
+### Examples

-"*First class is Michelob*" -- positioning Michelob as the premium-priced American made beer
+> "*First class is Michelob*"

+This tagline positioned Michelob as the premium-priced American made beer

-"*You've tasted the German beer that's the most popular in America.
-Now taste the German beer that's most popular in Germany.*" -- positioning Beck's as the only genuine imported German beer.
+> "*You've tasted the German beer that's the most popular in America.
+Now taste the German beer that's most popular in Germany.*"

-**Coming Soon**
+This tagline positioned Becks as the genuine imported German beer.

 ---